 This course aims to develop an understanding of engineering hydrology.
-Topics include: factors affecting runoff; flow measurements; selected flood prediction methods; flood routing; and reservoir sizing:
+Topics include: factors affecting runoff; flow measurements; selected flood prediction methods; flood routing; and reservoir

 DP requirements: At least two thirds of the class average for the class assignments and test mark.
-Assessment: Assignments 20%, Test 30% and Exam 50% (Exam counts 100% if this is to the advantage of the student).
+Assessment: Examination (50%).
+Exam counts 100% if this is to the advantage of the student; Assignments (20%); Tests (30%).
+June examination 2 hours

-CIV30458 TRANSPORTATION PLANNING
+CIV3045S TRANSPORTATION PLANNING